-Modern organisations are increasingly reliant on the use of digital systems to every day, business-critical complete tasks.
-This component will give you an opportunity explore to how developments in technology over recent years have enabled modern organisations to communicate and collaborate more effectively than ever before.
+Modern organisations are increasingly reliant on the use of digital systems to complete every day, business-critical tasks.
+This component will give you an opportunity to explore how the developments in technology over recent years have enabled modern organisations to communicate and collaborate more effectively than ever before.
 You will explore how developments in technology have led to more inclusive and flexible working environments, and how regulation and ethical and security concerns influence the way in which organisations operate.